ph4xus/ph4xus.github.io/README.md

 # Vafor Games ig
 A simple gaming site I made for fun because I couldn't find any good ones.
 It got me called to the vice principal's office, lmao.

 This is a work in progress, so expect some bugs and broken features.
-I'm the only developer, so please be patient—I don't have infinite time.
+I'm the only dev so expect stuff to be broken all the time.

 ## Upcoming and Current Features
 * **Tab cloak:** Disguises the site as something else to hide it.